nelly2k/notes/coding/aws/rds.md

 - you can create read replicas of Multi-AZ source databases
 - can be promoted to be a database, but breaks replication
 - read replica can be in different AZ

+# Anti-patterns
+- don't store binary objects, use S3
+- Automated scalability, use DynamoDB
+- Name/Value data structure, use DynamoDB or other NoSQL
+- data not well structure, unpredictable, use DynamoDb
+- other database platform, like IBM DB2 or SAP HANA, install it into EC2
+- need complete control, use EC2